hacs/frontend/PULL_REQUEST.md

 };
 ```

-The implementation is straightforward: it extracts the base language code and includes it in the WebSocket message if the language is not English.
-The backend handles the actual file selection and fallback logic.
+The frontend extracts the base language code and includes it in the WebSocket message if the language is not English.

 ## Alignment with Home Assistant Standards

 This implementation follows Home Assistant's translation system patterns:

-- ✅ Uses `hass.language` (same as `async_get_translations()`)
+- Uses `hass.language` (same as `async_get_translations()`)
-- ✅ Extracts base language code from BCP47 format
+- Extracts base language code from BCP47 format
-- ✅ Automatic fallback to English/default
-- ✅ Consistent with Home Assistant's i18n approach
+- Consistent with Home Assistant's i18n approach

 ## Checklist